 And while not all of these changes might be regarded as progress, simpler events in simpler times can pale in comparison to the elaborate Weddings of today, enhanced by internet shopping, lifestyle blogs, and the magic of Pinterest.
 A dress that you chose at 21 might, like the flimsy string, fail over time, both in its duties and in its vow that you will love and cherish it all the days of your life.
 You might look at the pictures and, even as you remember how much you loved it that day, wish now that you’d chosen something else.
 Something that didn’t seem to emphasize how small and young you were, something less shiny (Oh God, is that satin??
 What was I thinking??) and without so much girly lace.
 Something that looked – and made you look – more knowledgeable, worldly, a little more grown up.

-And yet, as I lifted it out of the box after all these years, everything changed between the dress and me.
-My old self was as smitten as my younger self had been; I couldn’t stop touching it, looking at it.
+And yet, as I lifted it out of the box after all these years, my old self was as smitten as my younger self had been.
+I couldn’t stop touching it, looking at it.
 I kept standing back to cock my head and look, and return in secret to stare, as if gazing at a long-lost friend.

 She was more beautiful than I had remembered.
 The bodice lace was lovely, possessing a detail and depth that I’d not realized or maybe just not remembered from her youth.
 In person, the skirt was not at all shiny, not satin, but a silk shantung with a rich sheen, luscious to the eye and the touch.
 Neither my memory or the photos had done the dress justice, in the box all that time.